 - Modern states have failed to safeguard the principles on which they were built.

-- They’re difficult to reform because their current structure is attached to their past.
+- They’re difficult to reform because their structure is rooted in their past.

-- They’re no longer adapted to the future.
+- They’re no longer adapted to the present or the future.

 - Network states start as startup societies built on top of a community gathering online around an innovative moral principle called the One Commandment.